 As a small, open and externally-oriented economy, HKC attaches great importance to ensuring a transparent and predictable international trading environment.
-We joined the WTO in 1995 as a founding member, and remain fully committed to the rule-based multilateral trading system that the organisation embodies, and the progressive liberalisation of trade that it pursues.
+We joined the WTO in 1995 as a founding member, and remain fully committed to the rules-based multilateral trading system that the organisation embodies, and the progressive liberalisation of trade that it pursues.

 HKC takes its rights and obligations in the WTO seriously.
 Through our active and constructive participation in the organisation, we strive to advance HKC’s commercial interests and the interests of the multilateral trading system.
 The Sixth WTO Ministerial Conference was hosted by HKC in 2005.